alextoutcourt72/Clarity-Tool/README.md

 # Clarity Tools

-Clarity is a multi tool for OSINT ip lookup web poage copier and more
+Clarity is a multi tool for OSINT ip lookup web page copier and more

 [!]
 Clarity ne vous demandera jamais vos informations personelles